 - Provide ongoing addiction and mental health education

 - Include goal setting and drug screenings as appropriate

 What Is Addiction Rehab Aftercare?

-Aftercare, sometimes known as continuing care, is services provided following residential drug rehab to help you stay sober outside the structured environment of rehab.
-Some of the services that may be offered are referrals to therapists, sober living facilities, outpatient treatment and support groups in your local area.
-Some residential drug rehabs offer follow-up check-ins, drug testing, volunteer activities and alumni programs.
+Aftercare programs are sometimes known as continuing care.
+They include services after residential drug rehab.
+These services help you stay sober outside the structured environment of rehab.
+Some of the services that may be offered are referrals to:

 Some of the goals of drug rehab aftercare include:

 - Developing a comprehensive relapse prevention plan